conductor-oss/conductor/README.md

 ## Contributions
 Whether it is a small documentation correction, bug fix or new features, contributions are highly appreciated.
 We just ask to follow standard oss guidelines.
 [Discussion Forum](https://github.com/Netflix/conductor/discussions) is a good place to ask questions, discuss new features and explore ideas.
 Please check with us before spending too much time, only to find later that someone else is already working on a similar feature.

-`main` branch is the current working branch, while `2.31` branch is the latest stable 2.x branch.
+`main` branch is the current working branch.
 Please send your PR's to `main` branch, making sure that it builds on your local system successfully.
 Also, please make sure all the conflicts are resolved.

 ## License
-Copyright 2021 Netflix, Inc.
+Copyright 2022 Netflix, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.